MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **ComputeLoan.java** - Works out monthly payment and total payment of entered loan amount.

+**ComputeTax.java** - Works out the tax amount from an entered amount and status.

 **DisplayTime.java** - Converts an integer into time value.
 (E.g., 100 = 1 minute, 40 seconds.)

 **FehrenheitToCelsius.java** - Converts Fehrenheit to Celsius.